 All Swedish facilities basically follow the INSAG-10 approach to defence in depth, which is referred to in SSMFS 2008:17, and in practice also take into consideration the WENRA approach of Design Extension Conditions.
-Swedish nuclear power plants were designed at a time when the focus was on three levels of defence in depth, but have followed the advancements to more specifically address BDBAs and design extension conditions.
+Swedish nuclear power plants were designed at a time when the focus was on three levels of defence in depth, but have followed the advancements to more specifically address beyond design basis accidents and design extension conditions.